Lucarda/pd-hidraw/README.md

 ### without git

-If you obtained the 'pd-hidraw' sources without git (e.g. by downloading a release tarball), there won't be any bundled hidapi.
+If you obtained the 'pd-hidraw' sources without git (e.g. by downloading a release tarball), there won't be any bundled hidapi and pd-lib-builder.
 Instead, you can manually download hidapi from https://github.com/libusb/hidapi and put it into the main folder.
+Also the same for pd-lib-builder from https://github.com/pure-data/pd-lib-builder

 ### compiling